JereKuusela/valheim-expand_world/publish/README.md

 - musicEvening: Music override for the evening time.
 - musicNight: Music override for the night time.

-Adding a new biome:

-1. Copy-paste an existing entry.
-2. Change `biome` field.
-3. Add `name` and `terrain` fields.
-4. Add/modify other fields.
-5. Use the biome identifier in other files.

 ## World

 The file `expand_world.yaml` sets the biome distribution.